valtasar27/Midnight-Media-Downloader/README.md

 #FINAL NOTES

 Any feedback, suguestions or issues that you may have, plase let me know, i wish to improve both my skills and this... abomination.
 Also, if any experienced devs wish to roast me or my code, do so, i know this is isn't great and honetly i would find it funny, cheers.

+#LINUX USERS

+Clone the repo as you normally would and start a python venv.
+Install Customtkinter, yt-dlp and ffmpeg.
+Start Downloader.py and you should be fine, please open a ticket if something doesn't work.